shoppertrail/shoppertrail-uat-guide/README.md

 <details>
 <summary><strong>Expand / Collapse</strong></summary>

+**Estimated duration:** ~6 minutes

 1. **Scenario ID 9:** In your logged in account, navigate to "Nav" > "Create Trail Perk"
    - Read some of the copy.
 What Trail Perks are, how to create and use them.
    - Make a selection for type of Trail Perk you'd like to create.
 A "General Trail Perk" can be redeemed anywhere but uses 95% of your points.
    A store specific Trail Perk, is created at 100% point value, but can only be used at that particular store.
    - In the first selection dropdown you should have options of "General Trail Perk" and then a list of stores at which you have points and point totals.
+Note: There is only 1 store in staging / UAT.
 2. **Verify:**
    - You understand the copy.
 I tried to keep it as simple and minimal as possible while also providing additional dropdowns and detail if needed.
-   - You can create a Trail Perk
+   - You can create a Trail Perk.
    - Upon creation, the Trail Perk Created screen is displayed.
 See below.

    ![Trail Perk Created](./Trail_Perk_Created_Screen.jpg)